kslamet/SKO25Flex/README.md

 # Exploring Conversation Relay + Bring Your Own LLM

 > Note: Added different GPT services JS files in apps/convRelayApp/services for GPT-4o & DeepSeek.
-Setup notes are detailed in the [README](/apps/convRelayApp/README.md) file for the CR App.
+Setup notes are detailed in the [README](/apps/convRelayApp/README.md) file for the Conversation Relay App.

 This repository contains prototype packages for Twilio Conversation Relay (CR) and a Flex Plugin that offers agent assistance to a customer engaging in the CR self-service flow.

 These examples are built upon Twilio's Serverless Functions and generally require utilization of the Twilio CLI and serverless runtime plugin.
 Reference the section on "Prerequisites" for more details.

-It is also important to consider different factors for customers to choose the right LLM for their use case:
+It is also important to consider different factors when choosing the right LLM, here is a quick consideration.
+Regardless of choice of LLM, this repo showcases the ease of switching between different LLMs:

 | Consideration Factor | OpenAI GPT-4o | Deepseek v3 |
 | ------------- | ------------- | ------------ |